nyu-cbi-sensors/MRI-compatible-sensors/README.md

 # MRI-compatible-sensors
-This is a collection of work done to create a flexible MRI compatible wireless sensor system using off the shelf components.
+This is a collection of work done to create a multi-use MRI compatible wireless sensor system using off the shelf components.
 This example shows how to simultaneously collect information from two different sensors located inside of an MRI bore.

 # Materials needed
 - Raspberry Pi 4